 At its core, a Large Language Model does one thing: predict the next word.
 When you give it "The cat sat on the", the model looks at those words and outputs a probability for every possible next word in its vocabulary.

-The model picks one word (usually sampling from the high-probability ones), appends it to the input, and repeats.
+The model samples one word from the high-probability candidates, appends it to the input, and repeats.

 The Full Pipeline